Local Cadet Returns to Help Spread Robotics

 On the Bright Side: Students meet at Otesaga to cap off college-prep program

-“Just because we’re freshmen, we still are looking ahead and preparing for college,” stated Sam Donahoe, who was among the one hundred students from 13 schools in Central NY who shared presentations and skills they’ve gained through the College For Every Student program.
+“Just because we’re freshmen, we still are looking ahead and preparing for college,” stated Sam Donahoe, who was among the one hundred students from 13 schools in Central NY who shared presentations and skills they’ve gained through the CFES program.

 Perseverance, leadership, teamwork, grit at heart of CFES mission